Powerlearnproject/se-day1-assignment-MarionKemei/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

 Vague prompt: Software Engineering
+Improved:Briefly explain what software Engineering is.
+Improved prompt is more effective because it’s clear and specific, helping the robot (or an AI) give you the best answer quickly.

 Improved prompt: Define software engineering and its importance in the modern life.

 Reason  why improved propt is important:  The improved propt is more effective as it directs AI's Focus,it reduces ambiquity and enhance relevance.